SyncfusionExamples/How-to-Utilize-.NET-MAUI-OTP-Input-for-Password-Entry/README.md

 This repository contains a detailed sample explaining how to effectively utilize the .NET MAUI OTP Input control specifically for password entry.
 This approach enhances security by ensuring passwords are not displayed in plain text.

-### Troubleshooting path too long exception

-If you are facing path too long exception when building this example project, close Visual Studio and rename the repository to short and build the project.

 ### Password support in .NET MAUI OtpInput

 To ensure robust security when entering sensitive values, you can mask the input by setting the [Type]( https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.OtpInput.SfOtpInput.html#Syncfusion_Maui_Toolkit_OtpInput_SfOtpInput_Type) property to `Password.` This functionality is critical for applications where user privacy is of utmost importance, particularly in authentication processes.